 We loved having access to the full kitchen so that we could stock up on groceries and have a hearty breakfast on the beautiful private terrace!
 The apartment also had 2 separate bathrooms which makes it perfect for people who are traveling as a group or with family.
 Like many older buildings in Venice, there is no elevator so it is not ideal for anyone with mobility issues.
 Does this sound like the right place for you?
 Click here to book your stay at Ca’ degli Oresi!

 Tip: If you want to stay close to the main attractions, the best areas to stay in Venice are San Marco or close to the Ponte dell’Accademia in Dorsoduro.
+We have previously stayed at Hotel Bel Sito (an older but lovely little hotel near San Marco’s Square), Ca’ degli Oresi (a lovely modern 2-bedroom apartment in the heart of Venice) and Ca’ Pisani (a modern boutique hotel near the Accademia Bridge).
 Click here to view other accommodation options in Venice’s city center!

 Planning your perfect trip to Italy?
 Click here for even more Italy hotel booking tips and recommendations!

 How long to spend in Venice

 Wondering how many days you need in Venice?
 Venice is not actually a massive city and has a fairly efficient public transport network, which means that you can do and see a lot in just 2 to 3 days in Venice.
 However, if you can stay longer then I strongly recommend spending 4 nights in Venice so that you can immerse yourself in the city, and also have time to hop on a ferry to explore Murano and Burano.

 That being said, I understand that not everyone can apply for weeks and weeks of time off from work, or you might also be planning to visit other places in Italy with your limited time in the country.
 If you are short on time, then I recommend checking out this express 2 day Venice travel guide instead!